mathieucarbou/midi2lr.mathieu.photography/README.md

 - Paste selected settings
 - Undo / Redo
 - Refresh the MIDI controller if they are not in SYNC with Lightroom

+### Comments

+1. I do not use encoders: faders are more precise and usable on phones and tablets, but take more space and lead to a worse UI.
+Encoders are beautiful, but harder to use quickly.

+2. On some devices, you might require the use of a stylus pen!

+## Midi Fighter Twister